mahoney1/test/test2.md

 | Message encountered | Resolution
 | :---------------------- | :-----------------------
 | npm install errors on installing Composer | 1.
 INSTALLING COMPOSER AS A NON-PRIVILEGED USER - IE NON-ROOT.
 Ideally, when you install composer modules globally (eg. composer-cli) you should install using a designated, non-root user.
 If there are issues (eg, on Ubuntu with permissions to write/update node directories located in system directories like /usr/local) - the solution is perform the npm install to a directory you have access to - rather than resort to root or superuser access, as this is not good practice.
 Here is what to do to set the npm prefix to a given directory, ...
-| ..continued .... | "npm config set prefix /home/myuser/" In this case, global binaries are placed in /home/myuser/bin which is in your PATH, and the modules are placed in /home/myuser/lib ...
+| ..continued .... | `npm config set prefix /home/myuser/` In this case, global binaries are placed in /home/myuser/bin which is in your PATH, and the modules are placed in /home/myuser/lib ...
 This is a method to do all the 'global' installs as non-root

 #### :card_index: [back to base camp :camping: ](#top